 Cafe Jumping Bean: At 1439 E. 18th St., this a funky, local coffeehouse and cafe that is well-worth the visit.
 Since 1984, it was Pilsen’s first coffeehouse/gallery featuring many local artists.
 The healthy menu features soups, salads, sandwiches and vegetarian options.
 I also was just at their second location L’ Cafecito Jumping Bean which is next to the Damen Pink Line L Station at 2010 S. Damen.
 It is small inside but has a nice outdoor terrace.

-The new Pilsen hot spot is Dusek’s located in the historic Thalia Hall that was built in 1892.
-Dusek’s, opened in 2013 has recently announced a new chef.
-Before or after dinner make sure to visit Punch House, a dark and cozy bar downstairs, that in addition to other drinks, features 8 house made, draft punches daily by the glass, carafe or bowl.
+Make sure to visit the historic Thalia Hall that was built in 1892.
+Dusek’s, which opened in 2013 recently closed in 2023.
+But you can still visit the Punch House, a dark and cozy bar downstairs, that in addition to other drinks, features 8 house made, draft punches daily by the glass, carafe or bowl.
 They also have the Tack Room for cocktails and live piano music.
 A great concept!
 1227 W. 18th St.

 Across from Dusek’s is one of my local favorites, S.K.Y.
 Restaurant.
 It is located at 1239 W. 18th.
 It has gotten great reviews since opening in late 2017.
 Chef Stephen Gillanders has created a very creative menu from re-imaging classic dishes from his travels.
 They are open for dinner and brunch on weekend.
 They offer separate entrees as well as a tasting option.
 My friend and I went for brunch and shared the warm Maiitake mushrooms, the smoked salmon bao, the coconut pancakes and the lobster dumplings.
 The food and service were excellent.
 I can’t wait to go back.
 They are across from Thalia Hall which allows you to eat at S.K.Y. and then head to a concert across the street.